KengoTODA/jenkins-regression-report-plugin/README.md

 Jenkins regression report plugin
 ================================
-This plugin sends a mail if your test cases found regressions.
+This plugin sends a mail if your test cases find regressions.

 ![built and tested on DEV@cloud](http://static-www.cloudbees.com/images/badges/BuiltOnDEV.png)